know the anti-israel

 - Signed a petition in support of Hermann Dierkes, a leader of the left wing party in Germany, who called for a boycott on Israeli goods.

 - Signed a petition accusing Israel of the “slaughter of large numbers of wholly innocent people” in Gaza.

-- Signed a petition calling the UN to pressure Israel into surrendering to Hamas’ demands.
+- Signed a petition calling on the European Council, Commission and the European Parliament to pressure Israel into surrendering to Hamas’ demands.

 - Signed a petition accusing Israel of harming the academic freedom of Palestinians.
 The petition was then used by a pro-boycott organization to “vindicate[e]…its campaign for the institutional boycott of the Israeli academy.”

 - Signed a petition in “support and appreciation” of students and lecturers who illegally refused to carry out their IDF service in Judea & Samaria.”

 - Signed a petition urging “massive intervention by the international community” against “Israel`s atrocities.”